 Before I Fall was the fourth film from Ry Russo-Young.
-Russo-Young had previously made the non-genre likes of Orphans (2007), You Won’t Miss Me (2009) and Nobody Walks (2012), all dramas that centre around the problems of young women in the modern world.
+Russo-Young had previously made the non-genre likes of Orphans (2007), You Won’t Miss Me (2009), Nobody Walks (2012) and the subsequent The Sun is Also a Star (2019), all dramas that centre around the problems of young women in the modern world.
 The film is based on Before I Fall (2010), the debut novel for US Young Adult writer Lauren Oliver.

 As an adult male of mumble mumble many years age, I feel like I am the wrong audience for a film like Before I Fall.
 It is a film made for millennial teenage girls who seem bound up in social media-obsessed culture.
 To me, the scenes with the teenage girls riding in the car and acting bitchy felt like nails scratched on a blackboard.
 And by the time the film seemed to show Zoey Deutch as part of a group of girls tormenting and humiliating another girl, I switched off altogether.
 I should also say that Before I Fall is a film that has one of the most annoying soundtracks of recent years, where the bands that play throughout do their best to demonstrate a complete lack of talent.